 We have an introductory website to meditation and in particular Formless Meditation at www.howtomeditate.org.uk – with mindfulness mediation audio guides and videos explaining meditation as well as how to get further instruction, and why that’s important.

+All of our sangha learn how to practice Formless Meditation through the Living the Awakened Heart Training – a distance learning course in Buddhist meditation, reflection and insight.
 When you learn how to meditate with Lama Shenpen and the Awakened Heart Sangha, you’ll find we deliberately keep the focus simple.
 Do not be deceived by the simplicity however.
 The practice gradually reveals itself to be subtle and profound.

 The ease of that simplicity is elusive and takes a long time to develop and stabilise, which is why having a qualified teacher or mentor is important.
 However complex other practices may be, in essence they are always meant to develop and stabilise the simple awareness of Formless Meditation.